GSA/fcsm/resources/conferences/2020-research-policy.md

 census records to assign demographic characteristics to the universe of nonemployers, and produce an annual series that will become the only source of nonemployer demographics estimates.
-This new series is the Nonemployer Statistics by Demographics series or NES-D. Meeting the public’s needs, NES-D will provide reliable estimates with no respondent burden on a more frequent and timely basis than the SBO.
+This new series is the Nonemployer Statistics by Demographics series or NES-D. Meeting the public's needs, NES-D will provide reliable estimates with no respondent burden on a more frequent and timely basis than the SBO.
 Using the 2014-2016 vintages of nonemployer businesses and demographic information from the decennial census, the American